sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/configuration/config.md

   --webpagetest.script             The WebPageTest script as a string.
-  --webpagetest.includeRepeatView  Do repeat or single views  [boolean] [default: false] --webpagetest.private            Wanna keep the runs private or not  [boolean] [default: true] --webpagetest.timeline           Activates chrome tracing.
-More Useful metrics but can slow down the test itself  [boolean] [default: false]
+  --webpagetest.includeRepeatView  Do repeat or single views  [boolean] [default: false] --webpagetest.private            Wanna keep the runs private or not  [boolean] [default: true]
-  --webpagetest.domainsDashboard   Record weight and requests for each domain to populate the grafana dashboard.
-Will take more disk space in graphite [boolean] [default: false]

 Slack
   --slack.hookUrl       WebHook url for the Slack team (check https://<your team>.slack.com/apps/manage/custom-integrations).